 - Build opportunities for collaboration between instruction and student services to improve the overall student experience.

-- Provide holistic student-focused services, from inquiry to completion.
+- Provide holistic and proactive student-focused services from inquiry to completion.

-- Increase awareness and participation in cocurricular activities that support and complement learning.
+- Increase awareness and participation in co-curricular activities that complement learning.

 Practice Strategic Enrollment Management

-- Strengthen and create structures, systems, and policies that support robust enrollment.
+- Create and strengthen structures, systems, and policies that support robust enrollment and retention.

 Equity, Diversity and Inclusion